czbiohub-sf/yogo/docs/cli.md

 $ yogo train path/to/ddf.yml --no-classify
 ```

 And finally, you can train with a different model architecture with `--model`.
 The model definitions are from [`model_defns.py`](https://github.com/czbiohub-sf/yogo/blob/main/yogo/model_defns.py).
-Though,I find that the default model tends to do better.
-Perhaps this is because I've spend a lot of time optimizing hyperparameters for it?
 ```console
 $ yogo train path/to/ddf.yml --model model_big_simple
 ```